personium/legacy-docs/en/app-developer/app_authn.md

 · Confidential => Perform schema authentication check and make it accessible if there is a special role (confidentialClient)

-Compare the schema value of the accessed box with the schema value of the access token, and deny access if the values ​​are different.
+Compare the schema value of the accessed box with the schema value of the access token, and deny access if the values are different.